top of page

 Menudo - Tripe stew seasoned with chili peppers; Puerto Rican boy predating Backstreet Boys

-Mientras más invitados, más alegria la fiesta – The more people are invited, the party is more festive.
+Mientras más invitados, más alegria la fiesta – The more people are invited, the more festive the party.

 Mija – Term of affection; short from ‘mi hija’ meaning my daughter